open-mmlab/mmdetection3d/docs/en/migration.md

         --out-dir ./kitti_v2/
 ```

 If your annotation files are generated in the 0.x version, you should firstly update them to 1.0 version using this [script](../../tools/update_data_coords.py).
-Alternatively, you can re-genetate annotation files from scratch use this [script](../../tools/create_data.py).
+Alternatively, you can re-genetate annotation files from scratch using this [script](../../tools/create_data.py).

 ## Model